Article I - Name

 Chairpersons of each activity group shall report highlights of the year to the President who will then share them with the membership.

 Article IV - Officers and their Election

 Section 1.
-The officers of the Association shall be an Honorary President, President, Past President, one or more Vice Presidents (as needed), and Treasurer.
+The officers of the association shall be an Honorary President, President, Past President, one or more Vice Presidents (in areas of specialization including membership, programs and communications, as needed), and Treasurer.
 These officers will constitute the Executive Committee of the Association.